Uberi/moz-crash-rate-aggregates/README.md

     * `stats['main_crashes']` is the number of main process crashes represented by the aggregate (or just program crashes, in the non-E10S case).
     * `stats['content_crashes']` is the number of content process crashes represented by the aggregate.
     * `stats['plugin_crashes']` is the number of plugin process crashes represented by the aggregate.
-    * `stats['gmplugin_crashes']` is the number of Gecko media plugin process crashes represented by the aggregate.
+    * `stats['gmplugin_crashes']` is the number of Gecko media plugin (often abbreviated GMPlugin) process crashes represented by the aggregate.

 Plugin process crashes per hour on Nightly for March 14: